ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 3).
 Control their instantiation (for example, hiding the constructors of a class)

 [Singleton Design Pattern | Singleton Class | Hindi](https://www.youtube.com/watch?v=UjP8YPTVONU)

+**Why we need Singleton design Pattern?**
+- When there is single resource throughout the application, for example database, log file etc.
+- When there is a single resource and there is very high chance for deadlock.
+- When we want to pass instance from one class to another class.

 **Implementation :**
 - In .NET, the Singleton pattern is implemented using a private constructor and a static field that holds the single instance of the class.